TeamFoxx2025/LadyFoxx/docs/docs/operate/system.md

 ## Prerequisites

 Before starting any of the tutorials, you should understand the basics of blockchain technology and be familiar with command-line interfaces.
-It would help if you also had the `polygon-edge` binary installed on your machine.
+It would help if you also had the `foxx-chain` binary installed on your machine.
 Check out the [<ins>installation guide</ins>](install.md) for more information if you haven't already.

 Ensure you have the following system prerequisites: